 Learning to recognise shapes and colours is an important skill.
 It is universally considered as a foundational skill.
 It helps set children up for schooling and life.
 Many experts suggest that teaching shapes is best done through fun activities.
 Activities that involve toys like a shape sorter can be effective.
-A shape sorter is a toy that helps children have fun with shapes.
+A shape sorter is a toy that helps children from a young age have fun with shapes.

 Learning benefits of shape and colour recognition